AL-DN/SinoSilence/README.md

 which corresponds to the actual **direction of the incoming sound**.

 This peak tells us the **angle of arrival** that best aligns the signals.

+---

+We can use this in our algorithm and compute theta efficiently once the correct phase delay is given.

+### Pseudocode
+1. Get audio sample from mics
+2. Scan for optimal phase delay
+3. Compute $\theta$
+4. Output Steering Angle Chart

+Once this is working, we can move onto how to expand to 3D: